Upcoming Dates and Deadlines

 General Information

-The Alaska Psychology Internship Consortium (AK-PIC) represents the collaborative effort of four Alaska agencies, of which three are active sites and one is pending for the 2023-2024 internship year, to share resources and faculty for the purpose of providing a diversified educational program for doctoral psychology interns.
-The consortium was designed to prepare interns to meet the unique challenges of practicing psychology in rural and remote settings and to ensure clinical competency in working with Alaska’s various cultural groups.
+The Alaska Psychology Internship Consortium (AK-PIC) is a collaborative initiative among three Alaska agencies aimed at providing a diverse educational experience for doctoral psychology interns.
+Designed to equip interns with the skills to address the unique challenges of practicing in rural and remote areas, AK-PIC focuses on fostering clinical competency in working with Alaska’s diverse cultural communities.

 Accreditation